ekr/tls13-spec/draft-ietf-tls-tls13.md

 willingness to replay and therefore only allows a limited number of replays, which will also use different encryption keys.

-If implemented correctly,
-the mechanisms described in {{single-use-tickets}} and
+If implemented correctly, the mechanisms described in
-{{client-hello-recording}}, prevent a
-replayed ClientHello and its associated 0-RTT data from being accepted multiple times by any cluster with consistent state.
+{{single-use-tickets}} and {{client-hello-recording}}, prevent a replayed ClientHello and its associated 0-RTT data from being accepted multiple times by any cluster with consistent state; for server which limit the use of 0-RTT to one cluster for a single ticket, then a given ClientHello and its associated 0-RTT data will only be accepted once.
 However, if state is not completely consistent, then an attacker might be able to have multiple copies of the data be accepted during the replication window.

-Because clients do know know what behavior Clients MUST NOT send messages in early data which are not safe to have replayed and which they would not be willing to retry across multiple 1-RTT connections.
+Because they do not know the exact details of server behavior, clients MUST NOT send messages in early data which are not safe to have replayed and which they would not be willing to retry across multiple 1-RTT connections.
 Protocols MUST NOT use 0-RTT data without a profile that